-Journey roughly 40 kilometers away from downtown Abu Dhabi to enjoy an amazing time cycling in the Al Wathba Race track.
+Journey roughly 40 kilometers away from downtown Abu Dhabi to enjoy an amazing time on your bike in the Al Wathba Race track.
 Those who have some experience of cycling in U.A.E will compare this track to the Al Qudra cycle track of Dubai.
 You might wonder about the purpose of a cycle track so far away from civilization.
-But once you start feeling the wind on your face, witness the views of the unending desert and feel your legs getting a good workout you will truly cherish the presence of such a facility.
+But once you start feeling the wind on your face, witness the views of the unending desert of Abu Dhabi and feel your legs getting a good workout from the bike you will truly cherish the presence of such a facility.

-Equipped with showers, lockers, parking area and many other amenities, cycling in this track is one of the must things to do in Al Wathba for biking enthusiasts, fitness freaks, couples, families or a group of friends.
+Equipped with showers, lockers, parking area and many other amenities, cycling in this track is one of the must things to do in Al Wathba Abu Dhabi for biking enthusiasts, fitness freaks, couples, families or a group of friends.
+Al Wathba Cycle Track bike rental is operational from Sunday to Thursday between 4:00 pm to 10:00 pm and on Friday and Saturday, the shop is open from 06:30 am to 10:00 pm.

 Just remember to take plenty of water, sunscreen and if you’re planning on doing the full 30km maybe some seat padding wouldn’t be a bad idea, either.